 There are thousands of nonprofit and government agencies in need of support to better serve the addiction and recovery community.
 Each one will have volunteer opportunities and ways you can give back, such as donating coats and hats to homeless people living in addiction, providing job skills training in your area of expertise to interested individuals, offering initial counseling and referral services, speaking at local schools or alumni recovery groups, and more.
 If you don’t see something that interests you in your area, consider your unique skillset and how you can best be of service.
 Propose your idea to a local nonprofit or agency, or start your own initiative.

-What Will You Do in 2016 for Addiction Recovery?
+What Will You Do This Year for Addiction Recovery?

 How will you make a difference in the coming year in terms of community understanding of drug and alcohol use and dependence?
 What can you do to encourage neighbors and loved ones who are struggling with addiction to reach out for help?
-Leave a comment and share your plan for 2016.
+Leave a comment and share your plan.